History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 • Flint, Michigan Lawsuits: The Flint, Michigan water crisis prompted numerous legal actions that targeted state government representatives and water supply companies due to their poorly managed water system.

-• Camp Lejeune Litigation: Through Camp Lejeune Litigation, military veterans and their families sought compensation through the PACT Act because of contaminated water exposure.
+• Camp Lejeune Litigation: Through the Camp Lejeune Litigation, military veterans and their families sought compensation under the PACT Act due to exposure to contaminated water.

 • Hinkley, California Case: Through the leadership of Erin Brockovich, a court case against PG&E yielded a $333 million settlement that benefited victims affected by chromium-6 contamination in Hinkley, California.